 Midland Park treasures it's "small-town" feel yet offers a multitude of housing options, recreational facilities, quality public and private schools, unique shopping and dining options, nine houses of worship, and public transportation into nearby Manhattan making it a desirable town to call your own.

 The data relating to the real estate for sale on this web site comes in part from the Internet Data Exchange Program of the NJMLS.
-Real estate listings held by brokerage firms other than the publisher of this website are marked with the Internet Data Exchange logo and information about them includes the name of the listing brokers.
+Real estate listings held by brokerage firms other than New Jersey MLS are marked with the Internet Data Exchange logo and information about them includes the name of the listing brokers.
 Some properties listed with the participating brokers do not appear on this website at the request of the seller.
 Listings of brokers that do not participate in Internet Data Exchange do not appear on this website.
 All information deemed reliable but not guaranteed.
-Source: New Jersey Multiple Listing Service, Inc. 2018 New Jersey Multiple Listing Service, Inc. All rights reserved.
+Source: New Jersey Multiple Listing Service, Inc. 2020 New Jersey Multiple Listing Service, Inc. All rights reserved.